WilliamFromTW/BlueToothFramework/README.md

 ~~~~

-* Section 2
-  Connect to slave device.
+#### Connect device

-  When slave bluetooth device found in Section 1 , app can get device information (BTInfo) and try to connect device.
+  When bluetooth device found in Step 1 , app can get device information (BTInfo) and try to connect device.

 ~~~~
  // Set Device Notification or Indicator UUID ()